robinmattern/FRDocs_dev01-robin/Setup/fr0102_Test-Node.md

 ![Node-ok-dont-show](images/fr0102-15_Node-ok-dont-show.png "Node-ok-dont-show")

-*** End of Push to Github

 ----
 ### 5. Create a basic react app in the client folder and run it with Nodejs.
 0:10
 ----
-#### 1. Right click in the - client - folder and select Open in Integrated Terminal and click in the Terminal window
+#### 1. Right click in the - client - folder and select Open in Integrated Terminal and click in the Terminal window and click in the Terminal window

 ![Node-client](images/fr0102-16_Node-client.png "Node-client")